faltiska/Matcha-TTS-24k/documentation/components.md

 At this point, we can no longer work in fine resolution.
 The Encoder training would be too slow, and its output would not match what the Vocoder expects.
 I need to go back to standard resolution at this point.
-I'm downsampling the assembled mel that had 5.3ms frames into a spectrogram with 10.6ms frames by averaging adjacent frames (avg_pool1d with a kernel of 3).
+I'm downsampling the assembled mel that had 5.3ms frames into a spectrogram with 10.6ms frames with `box_downsample`, an [1, 1, 1] / 3 box filter (avg_pool1d with a kernel of 3 and a stride of 2).
+It averages across frame pairs rather than within them, so it smooths as well as decimates.
+That smoothing is deliberate, see the Mel Analysis Window section below.

 As such, the Decoder needs a different set of ground truth mels for computing losses, mels generated with a hop of 256, not the fine resolution mels used as to calculate the Encoder loss.